You will learn

 - If someone has, at some point, subscribed/opted-in through a Klaviyo form.

-- If someone has, at some point, logged into your site and you have identify tracking installed
+- If someone has, at some point, logged into your site and you have tracking installed.

 As a result, until you send emails with Klaviyo and grow your lists, you probably won't see a lot of tracked onsite activity.
 Over time, Klaviyo will identify more and more of your contact-base and your onsite tracking data will become more comprehensive.

 - Segment your contacts based on engagement level

 By gaining insight into which contacts interact with your website and how often, you can build a more personal communication strategy that drives deeper engagement.

 - Trigger an automated flow email to those that browse several times without purchasing